 |

-Soprano Camilla Williams (b.
-1922) signs a contract with the New York City Opera, the first African American to do so with a major American opera company.
+Soprano Camilla Williams (1922-2012) signs a contract with the New York City Opera, the first African American to do so with a major American opera company.
 Her debut with the company was as the title role in Madama Butterfly.

 |